Is there anybody out there who doesn’t love to indulge in a portion of freshly fried falafel?

 In Istanbul, numerous falafel fast food joints serve up eat-in or takeaway falafel snacks, either by the portion or as a dürüm (wrap).

-Restaurants specialising in Middle Eastern cuisine will serve their own falafel recipes.
+Restaurants specialising in the cuisine of the Middle East will serve their own falafel recipes.

 And, online, we’ve seen falafel described in Turkish as nohut köftesi (chickpea balls/patties), Halep köftesi (Aleppo balls/patties) and Lübnan Köftesi (Lebanese balls/patties).